+† Chi-square test

+‡ Independent t- test

-, but after the intervention, the mean score of knowledge increased in both groups, and the independent t-test showed significant differences between the two groups after the intervention (P<0.001).
+There was no significant difference between the intervention and control groups in terms of the mean score of knowledge before the intervention.
+Although, after the intervention it increased significantly in both groups (P<0.001).
 The independent t-test showed no significant differences between the two groups in terms of the mean changes in the score of knowledge (P=0.83).
 In other words, teaching ethical codes using group reflection and lecture increased the nurses' ethical knowledge (Table 2).

-There was no significant difference between the intervention and control groups in terms of the mean score of knowledge before the interventionThe independent t-test showed no significant differences between the two groups in terms of the mean score of attitude before the intervention. , but this difference was significant after the intervention (P=0.014).
-In the intervention group, the mean score of attitude showed a significant difference in the posttest compared to the pretest (P=0.001), but no such significant difference was observed in the control group (P=0.133; Table 2).
+The independent t-test showed no significant differences between the two groups in terms of the mean score of attitude before the intervention. , but this difference was significant after the intervention (P=0.014).
 Nevertheless, no significant differences were observed between the two groups in terms of the mean changes in the scores of attitude before and after the intervention (P=0.14; Table 2).

 The majority of the nurses in the intervention group (84%) believed, in the pretest stage, that observing ethical codes slowed them down, but in the posttest, only 21% of them still held this belief.
 In the pretest, 33% and 40% of the nurses totally agreed with the items "Observing ethical codes increases patient satisfaction" and "Observing ethical codes leads to professional improvement", which increased to 72% and 76% in the posttest.

 No significant differences were observed between the two groups before the intervention in terms of the mean score of performance, but the paired t-test showed a significant difference in the intervention group before and after the intervention (P=0.001), while this difference was not significant in the control group (P=0.077).
 The two groups were also significantly different in terms of the mean changes in their performance scores before and after intervention (P=0.038; Table 2).
 No significant relationships were observed in the present study between the changes in the scores of knowledge, attitude and performance and any of the personal demographic characteristics.

+Table2- Comparison of the variable scores among two intervention and control groups